Ear Infections in Kids: Causes, Symptoms, and When to See an ENT

 Dr. Madeleine Herman, MD

-Ear infections are one of the most common reasons children visit the doctor—especially between ages 6 months and 5 years.
-While most infections are mild and temporary, some children develop frequent or severe ear infections that affect hearing, sleep, and even speech development.
+Ear infections are one of the most common reasons children visit the doctor—especially between the ages of 6 months and 5 years.
+While most infections are mild and temporary, some children develop frequent or severe ear infections that can affect hearing, sleep, and even speech development.

 At SCENT Houston, we help parents understand what’s normal, what’s not, and when it may be time to consider ENT care or ear tubes.